chrisenz/sEKV-Design-in-IHP-SG13G2/ngspice_installation.md

 ![ngspice osdi dirspice scripts.](/img/SPICE_SCRIPTS.png)

-You are now all set to run the examples (if I didn't forget anything :-)).
+You are now all set to run the examples.

 Enjoy!